gaboesquivel/gaboesquivel/content/projects/emanate.md

 achievements:
   - Maintained and optimized the ReactJS streaming platform for improved performance.
   - Developed back-office tools for efficient artist revenue distribution.
-  - Integrated AWS cloud solutions for enhanced scalability.
+  - Integrated AWS services for streaming and back-office workloads.
 story:
   - Emanate is a Web3 network marketplace for the music industry that streamlines creation, distribution, and monetization.
 At Emanate, I maintained and optimized the ReactJS web app streaming platform for better performance.
   - I built back-office tools for artist revenue distribution, enabling more efficient payment processing.
 The system used blockchain technology to improve transparency and accuracy in financial transactions.
-  - I also integrated AWS cloud solutions to enhance platform scalability for handling increased user activity and data processing.
-My work focused on applying technology to improve the music distribution process.
+  - I also integrated AWS services for the streaming app and the back office.
+The work was maintenance and payments, not a rewrite.
 order: 8
 year: 2019
 ---